inband/spcor/2-networking/2-a-neighbor-adjacency/neighbor-adjacency.md

 192.51.100.2      0   FULL/  -        00:00:31    192.51.100.201  GigabitEthernet2.12
 ```

-NeighborID - **OSPF router id** of the neigbor.
+NeighborID - **OSPF router id** of the neigbor

 Pri - priority, used for shared link adjacencies where a router will be selected as Designated Router(DR) or Backup(BDR)

-State - state of adjacency.
+State - state of adjacency

 Dead Time - by default "dead time" is 40 seconds and counts down.
-Everytime there is a keepalive it will reset to 40 seconds.
+Everytime there is a keepalive it will reset to 40 seconds

-Address - the neighbors IP address with in adjacency link.
+Address - the neighbors IP address with in adjacency link

-Interface - this routers interface to reach neighbor.
+Interface - this routers interface to reach neighbor